Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 16 NFL, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 16 NFL picks on Sunday, December 21
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for 49ers vs. Colts picks on Monday, December 22

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Sunday of NFL Week 16 is loaded with pivotal matchups in terms of the playoff picture, making it ideal to play the NFL props market across many of the best DFS apps.
-From Jags vs. Broncos to Steelers vs. Lions to Ravens vs. Patriots on 'SNF', there are several compelling options to enact the latest Betr Picks promo code CBSSPORTS.
-You can also combine predictions from all of these games into a single wager at Betr.
+Teams on differing streaks collide on 'Monday Night Football' as the 49ers visit the Colts.
+San Fran has won four straight, while Indy has dropped four in a row, as this contest will be very popular for wagering at many of the best DFS apps.
+Also, the likes of Christian McCaffrey, George Kittle, Jonathan Taylor and Philip Rivers will be sought after with NFL player props and by utilizing the latest Betr Picks promo code CBSSPORTS.
+You simply have to predict if a player will have 'More' or 'Less' a given statistical bar.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.